 At other times, you can give your feelings too much space, and it may be necessary to put some limits on their expansion.
 When this is the case, the answer lies in your logical abilities in your left hemisphere – in other words, you must think your way to a smarter solution.

 Our emotions are active most of the time.
 They arise in almost everything we do.
-When we have conversations, when we cooperate with other people, when we raise our children, our emotions arise in a very complex pattern moving around in our body, as described earlier in this book.
-In the next section, I will describe the areas in our lives where bodily emotional states have most influence.
+When we have conversations, when we cooperate with other people, when we raise our children, our emotions arise in a very complex pattern moving around in our body.
 When emotions arise in a part of our body, it can be experienced as one kind of emotional state for one person and another type of emotional state for another person.
 It is therefore not possible to describe which type of emotion is active – just that there is an active emotional state.

 When I work with people and their emotional states arise in their bodies, one state always stands out more clearly than others.
 It’s as though these emotional states have a hierarchy.
 We have to stop what we are doing and focus on this clearest emotional state.
 As regards the process of creating flow in the emotional state, the experience is unique to each person and quite impossible to describe.

 This experience cannot be understood by reading about it – you have to try it in your own body.
-In the same way, I cannot further describe the progress and work with the emotional states in the next chapter.
+In the same way, I cannot further describe the progress and work with the emotional states.
 I can only try to draw your attention to the situations where emotional states may be active, to give you the opportunity to discover them for yourself.